FAQs Hiring Lawyers

 There are no minimum hours or projects.
 With Flex Legal you have total control over work, the number of projects you take on, the type of projects you take on, and the lawyers and law firms you work with.

-Flex also provides freelancers with resources, tips, and guidance through our Members Only page and we offer FREE online webinars (often approved for CPD hours) four times a year (or more).
+Flex also provides freelancers with resources, tips, and guidance through our Members Only page and we offer FREE online webinars (often approved for CPD hours) a few times a year.

 CAN I WORK FOR OTHER FIRMS/SOMEWHERE ELSE IF I’M APART OF THE FLEX LEGAL NETWORK?